bimdata/areas/README.md

 # Development

-Build on-change for development and server:
+Build on-change for development and serve:
 ```
 npm run dev
 ```